 While these ingredients are not present in the original Shirazi salad recipe, they are a good flavor match, so feel free to add them in if you like.

 Finely chop the white onion and add it to the same bowl.

-Tip: there's quite a bit of dried mint in Shirazi salad.
+Tip: there's quite a bit of dried mint in the Shirazi salad.
 Start adding one tablespoon, mix, then add more if you like.
 We like it with one and a half tablespoons of dried mint.

-Mix the salad well until the mint is distributed evenly, then taste, and adjust for salt before serving.
+Toss well until the mint is distributed evenly, then taste, and adjust for salt before serving.

 - Homemade crostini with tangy and tasty olive tapenade

-If this happens, drain some of the liquid from the salad, then add fresh olive oil, and lime juice before serving it.
+If this happens, drain some of the liquid from the salad, then add fresh olive oil and lime juice before serving it.

-Store Shirazi salad in an airtight container in the refrigerator for up to 2 days.
-We do not recommend freezing this salad.
+Refrigerator: Store Shirazi salad in an airtight container in the fridge for up to 2 days.

 No, you don't need to peel Persian cucumbers because their skin is very thin and completely edible.

 Shirazi is the name of the people of Shiraz, a city in southwestern Iran.